 Each intern will have a different time commitment depending on which type of job they’ll be doing within the theater, but overall, interns should expect to commit to at least one shift per week for eight consecutive weeks in order to maintain their internship.

-Every individual who completes an internship will be awarded either a 6 or 8-week class of their choice, as long as the chosen course is not already sold out.
+Every individual who completes an internship will be awarded either an 8-week class of their choice, as long as the chosen course is not already sold out.
 Interns must complete their internship requirements before being allowed to enroll in a class.

 At this time, DCC is unable to offer monetary, housing, and/or travel compensation.